 Hi and Welcome to Phy2Vir.

-My name is Brian Farrugia and I am a Systems Support Engineer with a local support services provider and hardware vendor.
+My name is Brian Farrugia and I currently work as a Senior Infrastructure Engineer.
 I am the author of this blog.
 I have been working in IT since 1998, were I started as an assistant Computer Technician.
 My job evolved from servicing PCs, Laptops and peripherals to becoming a Systems Support Engineer in 2009.
+After 21 years I moved from service provider to the igaming industry.
 During this time I have been trying to specialise in virtualization (mainly VMware), Storage (SAN,NAS,DAS) and Backup solutions (mainly Veeam).

 I have graduated in Industrial Electronics and read a Degree in B.Sc.
 ICT (Hons) (Melit).
-I am currently VCP5 and MCSA 2008 certified.
+I am currently VCP 2020 (6.7) and MCSA 2008 certified.
 I am also a DCIE, Datacore Certified Implementation Engineer – SAN Symphony V-10 , and Backup Academy Certified professional together with various DELL(servers,storage) and HP(servers,clients) certifications.

 The purpose of this blog is for me to have a repository where to keep notes and make reference to them when needed.
 The content will be varied.
 This will not be a subject based blog, like virtualization or storage, but rather an open blog where I will write about anything I find of interest during work or play with I.T.